NLnetLabs/ploutos/docs/pkg_workflow/docker_packaging.md

 When using the [`cross` job](./cross_compiling.md) to cross-compile your application for different architectures you do not want to build the application again when building the Docker image from the `Dockerfile`.

-You can direct the pkg workflow to use pre-cross-compiled binaries by setting the `mode` to `copy` instead of the default `build` in your `docker_build_rules(_path)` input matrix.
+You can direct the Pluotos workflow to use pre-cross-compiled binaries by setting the `mode` to `copy` instead of the default `build` in your `docker_build_rules(_path)` input matrix.

-You must however make sure that your `Dockerfile` supports the build arguments that the pkg workflow will pass to it (see below).
+You must however make sure that your `Dockerfile` supports the build arguments that the Pluotos workflow will pass to it (see below).

-## Docker related pkg workfow inputs
+## Docker related workfow inputs

 TODO